jakeqwikcut/bring-da-ruckus/README.md

 ## Overview

-Bring Da Ruckus is a network chaos engineering toolkit designed to test QwikCut camera systems under adverse network conditions.
+Bring Da Ruckus is a network chaos engineering toolkit designed to test IP camera systems and network applications under adverse network conditions.
 Deploy it on your Ubuntu server to simulate real-world network problems that can affect video streaming, recording quality, and cloud synchronization.

 **Four powerful tools:**
 1. **bring-da-ruckus.py** - Full-featured chaos tool with tc/netem (latency, jitter, packet loss, bandwidth)